carlitoselmago/RFID/README.md

 ### Important note

-It is recommended that you don't connect or disconnect other antennas while the power in on, connect the antennas before connecting to power.
+It is recommended that you don't connect or disconnect the antennas while the power is on, turn off the power of the reader before connecting or disconnecting antennas.

-Keon python data stream test, it can be adapted to connect to other protocols
+## Code available

 Keon data stream test (update ip of Keon device)